tingerlingerr/tingerlingerr/README.md

 ## নমস্কার :pray: Hello :raising_hand:

 :smiley: About Me:
-- :green_book: Bachelors in Electronics and Instrumentation
+- :green_book: Bachelors in Electronics and Instrumentation Engineering
 - :calendar: YOE: Industry (3), Academic Research (1.5 as of May 2025)
 - :grin: Currently a Robotics Researcher at CSIR-Central Mechanical Engineering Research Institute
 - :hammer: Skills: </br></br>